Glamorgan and Gloucestershire draw opener

 Despite the late turn in the wicket, Eddie Byrom (36 not out) and Billy Root (39 not out) dropped anchor to bat out time with the teams shaking hands nine overs early.

-Gloucestershire may need to add an extra seam bowler for their second match against Yorkshire on Thursday, while Glamorgan hope to have Australian paceman Michael Neser in to boost their bowling attack against Durham the following week.
+Gloucestershire may need to add an extra seam bowler for their second match against Yorkshire on Thursday, while Glamorgan plan to have Australian paceman Michael Neser in to boost their bowling attack against Durham the following week.

 Comments